dominant-strategies/Quai-Macro-Model/Research/Meetings/20240816 Dev Update.md

 3. Conversions: V1 of spec and implementations done
     - The boundary action have an outstanding issue to determine the behavioral model of conversions and conversion size, currently there are just two test implementations for testing Quai/Qi conversions
     - Unlocking/locking still needs to be taken into account
+4. Mining: Boundary action and policies complete in spec and code, mechanisms need to be potentially updated with locking/unlocking additions and some of the mining logic may need to be re-wired to correct abstraction model of mined blocks
+    - The difficulty adjustment / how blocks might get mined in the abstraction may need to be revised; trying to strike the balance between abstraction and having all represented elements
+    - Miner decision has a second option that needs to be implemented that will not use USD pricing but be in line with the current conversion rate
+    - Mechanisms to be updated once finalization of locking/unlocking is done
+5. Controller: Convering on finalized model but the spec currently has the rough scaffold of all blocks and the prior controllers from previous model as options
+6. Meta Block: Simulation log implemented in spec but not code (should be easy but should be the last implementation once all final tweaks complete), unlocking should be straight forward but confirming a few final pieces of information

 ## Current Implementation Notebooks